Benbebop/Benbebot/tables/bullshitPrivacyPolicy.md

 *   Improve user experience
 *   Enforce terms and conditions and policies
 *   Doxxing
-*   Run and operate the Website and Services
+*   Run and operate the Discord Bot

 Processing your Personal Information depends on how you interact with the Discord Bot, where you are located in the world and if one of the following applies: (i) you have given your consent for one or more specific purposes; (ii) provision of information is necessary for the performance of an agreement with you and/or for any pre-contractual obligations thereof; (iii) processing is necessary for compliance with a legal obligation to which you are subject; (iv) processing is related to a task that is carried out in the public interest or in the exercise of official authority vested in us; (v) processing is necessary for the purposes of the legitimate interests pursued by us or by a third party.
-We may also combine or aggregate some of your Personal Information in order to better serve you and to improve and update our Website and Services.
+We may also combine or aggregate some of your Personal Information in order to better serve you and to improve and update our Discord Bot.

 Note that under some legislations we may be allowed to process information until you object to such processing by opting out, without having to rely on consent or any other of the legal bases.
 In any case, we will be reluctant to clarify the specific legal basis that applies to the processing, and in particular whether the provision of Personal Information is a statutory or contractual requirement, or a requirement necessary to enter into a contract.